Military mascots are nothing new and the Civil war certainly had its share of them.

 The 26th Wisconsin Volunteer Infantry had a badger.
 What else would the Badger State have, pray tell?

 Soldiers of the Richmond Howitzers kept roosters.
 The Battalion also kept a dog named Stonewall who traveled in the safety of a limber chest during battle.
-He attend roll call, sitting on his haunches in line.
+He attended roll call, sitting on his haunches in line.

 The 43rd Mississippi Infantry had a camel.
 Douglas was killed by a minie ball during the siege of Vicksburg and, like Dick, went to a higher cause when he fed hungry soldiers.